Resignation Letter for Personal Reasons (14 Best Examples)

 It is important to note that you are not obligated to provide details to your employer when writing a personal resignation letter.

-For example, you can state that you have decided to quit the job due to personal issues or family problems.
+You can state that you have decided to quit the job due to personal issues or family problems.
 This is primarily helpful in cases where your reasons for leaving the organization are not related to the job or in cases where there was a conflict between you and your supervisors or co-workers.

-While some employers may be satisfied with just knowing that an employee is resigning their job due to personal reasons, others might want details about what contributed to this decision.
+While some employers may be satisfied with just knowing that an employee is resigning from their job due to personal reasons, others might want details about what contributed to this decision.
 In such scenarios, you will want to include reasons for leaving.
 Still, you must provide vague reasons to avoid raising any suspicions that could burn your bridges with the current employer.

 You might be interested in working for the employer in the future, and as such, you will want to leave on good terms to make your case for being rehired in the future.
 It is also vital that you ensure the tone of your letter is professional and positive and avoid showing any emotions towards the company or your boss.

-Note: Under no circumstances should your letter of resignation become a tirade against your employer.
+Under no circumstances should your letter of resignation become a tirade against your employer.
 Whatever your feelings, keep it professional and remain as objective as possible.
 Besides, the letter should not be an outlet for you to voice or raise your grievances with the company.

-Instead, consider scheduling a face-to-face meeting with your employer and decide whether you will voice your detailed concerns during the meeting.
+Instead, consider scheduling a face-to-face meeting with your employer and deciding whether you will voice your detailed concerns during the meeting.
 Additionally, you can reach out to your company’s HR department or bring them up during your exit interview to avoid risking your reputation with the company.

 Free Templates and Examples